yangagile/pcache/README.md

 * Retrieves STS credentials and the list of available PCPs from the nearby PMS node.

 * Performs concurrent read/write operations on data chunks from/to PCPs and assembles files.

+### Command-line tool pcmd
+* Calls the SDK interface to complete the file/directory upload and download functionality.
+For example, you can synchronize data under a prefix of a PBucket to a local directory in parallel using the following command.
+For more usage, refer to:  [pcmd usage](pcmd/README.md)。
+    ```
+    ./pcmd sync s3://pbucket-name/prefix/ /tmp/folder
+    ```

 <div align="center">
 <img src="docs/images/pc-deploy.png" alt="PCache Deploy" width="80%" />
 </div>